-Eligibility: Open to all U.S. citizen undergraduates, in good academic standing.
+Eligibility: Open to all U.S. citizen undergraduates in good academic standing.
 Must be a recipient of a Federal Pell Grant.
-The applicant is applying to or has been accepted into a study abroad program eligible for credit by the student’s accredited institution of higher education in the U.S. Studying Abroad for at least two weeks in one country.
+The applicant is applying to or has been accepted to a credit-bearing study abroad or internship program.
+If you are a child dependent of an active duty service member, you may apply for the Gilman-McCain Scholarship.

 - early March for Summer and Fall

 - Gilman Application Guide for BMCC Students (2023)

 - Gilman Scholarship Tips for Applicants

 - Ask Me Anything!
 Questions and Answers with former Gilman recipients

 *Can be used for all BMCC Study Abroad Programs*

 The Fund for Education Abroad is committed to increasing opportunities for U.S. based students to participate in rigorous education abroad programs by reducing financial restrictions.
 Scholarship applicants will automatically be considered for all available scholarships based on answers provided in their application.
 Preference is given to first-generation college students, underrepresented students and community college students.

 Up to $10,000 for academic year